interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 .. note:: The accepted Bitcoin transaction format for this function is specified in the BTC-Relay specification and can be found at `https://interlay.gitlab.io/polkabtc-spec/btcrelay-spec/intro/accepted-format.html <https://interlay.gitlab.io/polkabtc-spec/btcrelay-spec/intro/accepted-format.html>`_.

-.. warning:: Ideally the ``SecureCollateralThreshold`` in the VaultRegistry should be high enough to prevent the Vault from entering into the liquidation or auction state.
+.. warning:: Ideally the ``SecureCollateralThreshold`` in the VaultRegistry should be high enough to prevent the vault from entering into the liquidation or auction state.

 1. The user prepares the inputs and calls the ``executeIssue`` function.